You want smart political talk without the meltdowns?

 That's wrong.

-Donald Trump stands for the government.
+Donald Trump stands for the public.

 Well, let me ask you a question.

-Because I have the draft of the bill right here on my desk, and that's one of the things that concerns me about it the most, because that is a knife in the back of the workers, particularly union workers in the rust belt states who gave Donald Trump his remarkable victory.
+Because I have the draft of the bill right here on my desk, and that's one of the things that concerns me about it the most, because that is a knife in the back of the workers, particularly union workers, in the Rust Belt states who gave Donald Trump his remarkable victory.

 Yeah, listen, I want it done, but I also want the economy done.